AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 # Contributing

-Below are the standards for contributing code to the American Medical Association Styleguide v2.
+Below are the guidelines for contributing code to the American Medical Association Styleguide v2.
 Contributions of code should be made via pull request.

-Contributions should not be made without an accompanying JIRA ticket or GitHub issue.
+_Contributions should **not** be made without an accompanying JIRA ticket or GitHub issue._

+** DO NOT SUBMIT OR REVIEW A PULL REQUEST UNLESS IT FOLLOWS THE [SG2 STANDARDS](../docs/standards.md).**

 ## Creating branches

 This project follows a git branching workflow using `feature/branchname`, `bugfix/branchname`, `hotfix/branchname`.
-When creating a new branch, it is helpful to base it off of `develop`.
-If you would like to include commits from a different branch that has not been merged, include those changes by checking out a new branch that is based on `develop`, and then use `git rebase origin/NameOfBranchWithDesiredChanges`.
+When creating a new branch, it **must** be based off of `develop`.

+If you would like to include commits from a different branch that has not been merged, include those changes by checking out a new branch that is based on `develop`, and then use `git merge origin/NameOfBranchWithDesiredChanges`.
 This often works out better in the long run instead of 'chaining' feature branches off of each other directly.

 ## Pull Request Guidelines

-* All Pull Requests should follow the [Pull Request Template](PULL_REQUEST_TEMPLATE.md).
+* **All Pull Requests must follow the [Pull Request Template](PULL_REQUEST_TEMPLATE.md)**.
 * Encapsulate your work in the smallest discrete chunks possible.
 * The title should be a simple imperative sentence; examples,
     * Good: Add Symfony code style documentation.
     * Bad: Adding Symfony code style documentation. [bad because it is declarative]
-* Whenever possible the title should include the JIRA ticket number and the title should match the summmary of the JIRA ticket. *Do not work on work that has not already been ticketed*; examples,
+* The title must include the JIRA ticket number and the title must match the summary of the JIRA ticket. **Do not work on work that has _not_ already been ticketed**; examples,
     * Good: [EWL-4421] Create News Header Organism
     * Bad: Tools clean up
 * The PR should be atomic: the PR should address an indivisible and irreducible topic.
 The more atomic PRs are the more easily they can be reviewed and merged.